KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-NotificationTrigger by MMRIZE](https://github.com/MMRIZE/MMM-NotificationTrigger)

-1. Recommendation: `FUNDING.yml`: Use official file extension `.yaml` instead of `.yml` [See here](https://yaml.org/faq.html).
-2. Recommendation: There is no CHANGELOG file.
+1. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-3. Recommendation: There is no CODE_OF_CONDUCT file.
+2. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-4. Recommendation: There is no dependabot configuration file.
+3. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
+4. Information: There are updates for 4 dependencie(s):
+   - @eslint/js        ^9.31.0  →  ^9.36.0
+   - @eslint/markdown   ^7.1.0  →   ^7.3.0
+   - eslint            ^9.31.0  →  ^9.36.0
+   - globals           ^16.3.0  →  ^16.4.0

 ### [MMM-Notion by choffmann](https://github.com/choffmann/MMM-Notion)